news

 Studying with us

-Everything we do in the Department of Nutritional Sciences has a research focus.
-We were awarded the Queen’s Anniversary Prize 2017-18 for Further and Higher Education, in recognition of our research excellence in the field of food and nutrition.
+Everything we do in this department has a research focus.
+We were awarded the Queen’s Anniversary Prize 2017-18 for Further and Higher Education in recognition of our research excellence in the field of food and nutrition.

-We offer three postgraduate courses, specialising in food science, human nutrition and nutritional medicine.
+We offer three postgraduate courses: Nutritional Medicine MSc (which celebrates its 25th anniversary this year), Food Science MSc and Human Nutrition MSc.
 Each of our courses has a research dissertation that will allow you to carry out experiments and projects on important topics in the field.
 We’ll match your interests with the expertise of our academic staff, ensuring you get the best support.

 Our facilities